Wednesday, September 17, 2025

 spondylolisthesis - From Wikipedia

-I don't characterize myself as a fearful person, yet there are things I fear.
+I don't characterize myself as a fearful person but I fear some things.
 The sum of my fears seem to fit within the following seven categories:

 1. Changes within the "game of life" requiring adaptation